-VanDusen covers 22 hectares (55 acres); not all of the garden is lit up for the Festival.
-The one million lights are confined to the "front" of the garden, that is, the section easily accessible from the main entrance.
+VanDusen covers 22 hectares (55 acres); the 1 million lights are confined to the "front" of the garden, that is, the section easily accessible from the main entrance.
 Paths are wide enough for strollers and wheelchairs.
-A leisurely visit takes about an hour.
-(In other words, if it's very cold, you'll be outside for a long time so, make sure you're dressed appropriately.)

 Getting to the VanDusen Festival of Lights